 This filter option allows you to send the campaign to all the users of the app.
 When you use this option, you cannot add multiple filters.

 Use User Properties

-Allows you to target the users based on user property such as first seen, last seen, city, and so on.
+Allows you to target the users based on user properties such as first seen, last seen, city, and so on.

-Select the User Properties and do the following:
+Select the User property tab and do the following:

-- Provide the filter value(s) to create a rule.
+- Provide the filter value(s) to create the desired user segment.

 For more information, refer to Create Segments.